Hell in a Cell (2012): Storylines

-The professional wrestling matches at Hell in a Cell featured professional wrestlers performing as characters in scripted events pre-determined by the hosting promotion, WWE.
-Storylines were produced on WWE's weekly television shows, Raw and SmackDown.
+The professional wrestling matches at Hell in a Cell featured professional wrestlers performing as characters in scripted events pre-determined by the hosting wrestling promotion WWE.
+Storylines were produced on WWE's weekly television shows Monday Night Raw and Friday Night SmackDown.

 The main program involved CM Punk defending his WWE Championship against Ryback, contested inside Hell in a Cell.
-At Night of Champions the previous month, CM Punk and John Cena fought each other to a draw when Cena left his shoulders down while pinning Punk, making it a double pin.
+At Night of Champions on September 16, CM Punk and John Cena fought each other to a draw when Cena left his shoulders down while pinning Punk, making it a double pin.
 Following this, he continuously challenged Punk to a rematch, even while recovering from an arm surgery earlier in the month; Punk refused to accept.
+After Punk slapped WWE Chairman Vince McMahon, this resulted in a Street Fight match between the two that ended in a no contest.

-All the while Ryback, who was undefeated since re-entering WWE in April (not including his time as the character Skip Sheffield), had attempted to confront Punk with Punk usually escaping.
-This culminated on an episode of Raw where WWE Chairman Vince McMahon arrived and forced Punk to choose whether he wanted to face John Cena or Ryback.
-However, when Punk took too long to decide, with Cena's endorsement, McMahon made the decision for it to be Ryback.
+Meanwhile, Ryback, who was undefeated since re-entering WWE in April (not including his time as the character Skip Sheffield) with a 38-match win streak, attempted to confront Punk, who usually escaped.
+This culminated on the October 10 with an episode of Raw where McMahon arrived and forced Punk to choose whether he wanted to face Cena or Ryback.
+When Punk took too long to decide, having been given a week to provide his choice, McMahon made the decision for it to be Ryback with Cena's endorsement.
 It was announced that it would be a Hell in a Cell match.

+On the September 28 episode of SmackDown, Big Show defeated Randy Orton in the main event to become the No. 1 contender to the World Heavyweight Championship, held by Sheamus.
+Shortly before the match, Alberto Del Rio attacked Orton from behind, feeling he had stolen his spot to regain the No. 1 contender status.
+Following the match, Del Rio again attacked Orton.
+Also on September 28, an elimination tournament was announced to determine the No. 1 contenders to the WWE Tag Team Championship.
+Eight teams faced off: Team Rhodes Scholars (Cody Rhodes and Damien Sandow), Santino Marella and Zack Ryder, The Prime Time Players (Darren Young and Titus O'Neil), Rey Mysterio and Sin Cara, The Usos (Jey Uso and Jimmy Uso), Justin Gabriel and Tyson Kidd, Primo and Epico, and Kofi Kingston and R-Truth.
+On the October 22 episode of Raw, Team Rhodes Scholars won the finals by defeating Mysterio and Cara.

-At Night of Champions, Layla was originally set to defend the WWE Divas Championship against Kaitlyn, but at the event, Kaitlyn was attacked by a villainess in a masked disguise.
-Eve Torres replaced Kaitlyn and defeated Layla to capture the Divas Championship, and after Eve's successful defenses against Kaitlyn and Layla on back-to-back episodes of Raw, Aksana was revealed as Kaitlyn's attacker on the October 26 episode of SmackDown, committing the attack under Eve's orders.
-It was later announced that Eve would defend the Divas Championship at Hell in a Cell in a triple threat match.
+At Night of Champions, Layla was originally set to defend the WWE Divas Championship against Kaitlyn, who was attacked by a villainess in a masked disguise.
+Eve Torres replaced Kaitlyn and defeated Layla to capture the Divas Championship, and after successful defenses against Kaitlyn and Layla on back-to-back episodes of Raw, Aksana was revealed as Kaitlyn's attacker on the October 26 episode of SmackDown, committing the attack under Torres' orders.
+It was later announced that Torres would defend the Divas Championship at Hell in a Cell in a triple threat match against Layla and Kaitlyn.

-WWE Tag Team Championship #1 Contenders tournament

-The lead up to the event featured a tag team tournament to decide the number one contenders for the WWE Tag Team Championship.

-(*)-The final was originally scheduled for October 15 but was postponed due to Mysterio's illness.